Comfort food at its finest! Savory Breakfast Sausage Meatballs are served with rich, peppered white gravy. Have them for breakfast or as an appetizer.

 - 2 tablespoons butter

-- 1 tablespoon bacon drippings (if you don't have this, use an additional tablespoon of butter)
+- 1 tablespoon bacon drippings (or an additional tablespoon of butter)

 - 2 tablespoons all-purpose flour, unbleached